jlund/actually-automatic/README.md

 ## Legal

 All trademarks are property of their respective trademark holders.
-Not affiliated with Apple.
+This project is not affiliated with Apple.